Master Agreement (E204CW)

 2. Licensed to third parties for the purpose of making derivative works; or

-3. Redistributable to third parties at no charge.
+3. Redistributable to third parties at no charge; or

 These restrictions will not apply to the extent that they conflict with applicable law or regulation.

-2.2 If Esri terminates this Agreement following Customer's breach, then Esri may also, at its election, terminate Customer's licenses or subscriptions in Esri Offerings.
+B.2.2 If Esri terminates this Agreement following Customer's breach, then Esri may also, at its election, terminate Customer's licenses or subscriptions to Esri Offerings.
 If Customer terminates this Agreement for cause or convenience, then Customer may, at its election, also terminate Customer's licenses or subscriptions to Esri Offerings.

-2.3 Upon any termination of a license or subscription, Customer will
+B.2.3 Upon any termination or expiration of a license or subscription, Customer will

 a.
-Stop accessing and using the terminated Esri Offerings;
+Stop accessing and using the terminated or expired Esri Offerings;

 c.
-Stop using and uninstall, remove, and destroy all copies of affected Esri Offerings in Customer's possession or control, including any modified or merged portions thereof, in any form, and execute and deliver evidence of such actions to Esri or its authorized distributor.
+Stop using and uninstall, remove, and destroy all copies of the terminated or expired Esri Offerings in Customer's possession or control, including any modified or merged portions thereof, in any form, and execute and deliver evidence of such actions to Esri or its authorized distributor.

 Esri may stop performing Services immediately upon written notice to Customer if a bankruptcy or insolvency proceeding is commenced by or against Customer until the trustee cures any existing defaults and provides adequate assurance of future performance under this Agreement.
 This Agreement terminates upon the insolvency, liquidation, or dissolution of either party.

-3.1 Limited Warranties.
+B.3.1 Limited Warranties.
 Except as disclaimed below, Esri warrants to Customer that (i) Products and Training will substantially comply with the applicable Specifications and (ii) Services will substantially conform to the professional and technical standards of the industry.
-The warranty period for Esri Offerings and Services offered under a Perpetual License runs for 90 days from the date of delivery or from the date of acceptance if this Agreement provides an acceptance period.
-The warranty period for Esri Offerings and Services offered under a subscription or Term License basis runs for the lesser of (i) the duration of the subscription or term or (ii) 90 days from delivery or acceptance if this Agreement provides an acceptance period.
+The warranty period for Esri Offerings offered under a Perpetual License and for Services runs for 90 days from the date of delivery or from the date of acceptance if this Agreement provides an acceptance period.
+The warranty period for Esri Offerings offered under a subscription or Term License basis runs for the lesser of (i) the duration of the subscription or term or (ii) 90 days from delivery or acceptance if this Agreement provides an acceptance period.

-3.2 Special Disclaimer.
-Third-Party Content; Data; Samples; hot fixes; patches; updates; Online Services provided at no charge; and trial, evaluation and Beta Products are delivered "as is" and without warranty of any kind.
+B.3.2 Special Disclaimer.
+Third-Party Content; Data; Samples; hot fixes; patches; updates; Online Services provided at no charge; and trial, evaluation, and Beta Products are delivered "as is" and without warranty of any kind.

 a.
 Internet Disclaimer.
 Neither party will be liable for damages under any theory of law related to the performance or discontinuance of operation of the Internet or to regulation of the Internet that might restrict or prohibit the operation of Cloud Services.